PhotonQuantum/OPLSS25-Notes/paige.typ

 *Q:* What is Category Theory?

-*A:*
+#grid(columns: (auto, 1fr))[*A:*][
   + Understanding math objects via relations with each other, i.e. taking an external view, so you do not inspect the internal structure of the objects.
   + A whole independent field of study.
+]

 *Q:* What is a category?